 General areas of concern about provision affecting students as a whole should be raised through Joint Consultative Committees or via student representation on the department's committees.

 Complaints

-If your concern or complaint relates to teaching or other provision made by the Department, then you should raise it with the Director of Teaching (Professor Standa Zivny), with the MSc Director (Professor Michael Benedikt) or with the Director of Graduate Studies (Professor Jonathan Barrett) as appropriate.
+If your concern or complaint relates to teaching or other provision made by the Department, then you should raise it with the Director of Teaching (Dr Joe Pitt-Francis).